Phuket for AmericansResidency & Visas

 Can I live in Phuket full-time as an American?

 Yes, with the right visa.
 The LTR Visa is the most practical option for income-qualified Americans.
-Spending 183+ days annually in Thailand may create Thai tax residency obligations under the 2024 remittance rule change — consult a Thai tax advisor before committing to full-time residency.
+Spending 183+ days annually may trigger Thai tax residency obligations under the 2024 remittance rule change — consult a Thai tax advisor before committing to full-time residency.